seokmyungham/seokmyungham/README.md

 ## Server Engineer

 - I'm interested in object-oriented programming and unit testing.
-- I love exploring technologies, especially relational databases.
+- I love exploring new technologies, especially the internal workings of relational databases.
 - I want my teammates to be happy and enjoy working together. 😊

 ### 🏈 Skills